s3h10r/polaroidme/README.md

 <img src="examples/spritething-13x13-10-2000.polaroid-01.small.png" width="90%" title="weiste bescheid... ;)"></img>

-Starting as [a script for making high-res contactsheets which make the beholder's eyes not bleed](https://github.com/s3h10r/fokus) recently polaroidme gets phonky :) by providing:
+Starting as [a script for making high-res contactsheets which make the beholder's eyes not bleed](https://github.com/s3h10r/fokus) recently polaroidme gets phonky by providing:

-* fun to play with generative-art-"generators"
+* generative-art-"generators" which are fun to play with
+* chainable filters (`--filter f1,f2,...,fN`)
+* reading EXIF-data
-* dead and simple to use (and write) chainable (filter-)plugin-structure (`--filter f1,f2,...,fN`)
+* lightweight plugin-framework - makes it simple to use (and write) additional filters & generators
 * support for templates

 To see if it fits your needs take a look at the project's github-repo and check out the [examples](https://github.com/s3h10r/polaroidme/blob/master/README.md)

-The basic usage is simple (and produces boring results):
+The basic usage is a no-brainer (and produces relatively boring results):

 ```console
 foo@bar:~$ polaroidme ./example/example.png .jpg --title "thatseasyhu?" -o /tmp/mypolaroid.png